btassone/ld-iet/README.md

 Windows: npm run dev-win
 Linux/OSX: npm run dev-unx

-The files that allow for Wordpress Unit Testing are located at /var/www/html/wordpress-core on the vagrant vm.
-The bootstrap file in the plugin directory under plugin-development pulls in the wordpress-core unit testing classes.

-All PHP code for the plugin with be under the CorduroyBeach namespace.

-I am using everything on the vagrant vm.
-What I mean by that is I am running the PHP5.9 version from the vagrant as my php version.
-I am also using the phpunit.phar located in the composer vendor folder (its in bin).
-Using these 2 things should be all that you need in order to start testing right away.
-No need for php/mysql/apache on your local machine.

-I have all these things working using PHPStorm.
-If you need any help setting it up with a different IDE let me know.

-I might put a video walk through tutorial at some point later.
+**Testing**

+Currently I have testing working through the use of PHPStorm.
+I am using the composer autoloader in cunjunction with PHPUnit.
+There is a local phpunit file on the vagrant box.
+I am currently using that for my testing (via the remote options in phpstorm).
+You could run PHP locally on the vagrant box from the command line.
+Not sure how to hook it up with other IDE's.
+This option however will allow us to keep testing contained to the local vagrant rather than on each of our computers (less setup).
+If you need help running the tests please let me know.
+This might be the most confusing part at the moment.